 Replacement is buying a new or used machine to take the place of your existing one.
 Typically, it’s the most expensive option.

 To decide if replacement is the best choice, do a repair-or-replace calculation.
 First, add up your owning costs: the equipment purchase price, taxes and financing minus the resale value.
 Then add up your operating costs: maintenance, fuel, service and labor expenses over the machine's life.
 If your operating costs exceed your owning costs, replacing the machine may be a smart decision.

 Still have questions about whether to repair, rebuild or replace?
 Contact your local Cat dealer.
 The experts there can walk you through the options and recommend a solution for your business.

 Have you weighed the pros and cons and replacing is your best option?
 The next step is to apply for financing.
-If you want to start planning for a repair or rebuild down the road, a good first step is to apply for the Cat Card today.
-That way, you won't have to worry about credit approval later.
-You can get a repair or rebuild on the schedule and get your machine back to work fast.
+You can get a repair or rebuild on the schedule and get your like-new machine back to work fast.